Virtual events may sound like the company motto from 2020. But odds are, you and your company experienced a successful virtual conference or two.

 (And not the sarcastic “wow,” but the genuine in-awe “wow.”
 That’s like music to our ears!)

 Why include entertainment in your virtual event?

 You’ve likely been prepping for your online conference for quite some time.
-So how exactly can a clean comedian help you achieve your virtual event goals?
+So how exactly can a clean comedian help you achieve your event goals?